 While the C-2 mattress is Sleep Number’s most affordable bed, the P-5 is the best seller.
-What’s the verdict?
-It may all come down to how firm you like your bed.
+The decision of which mattress to get may come down to a consumer’s firmness preference.

 - DualAir™ adjustability

 - Available in a variety of sizes – including Split King and FlexTop King

 - Both mattresses are made with a rayon/polypropylene fabric blend for smoothness and durability